A Condensed Look at the Evolution of Eyebrow Makeup...

 The Middle Ages and Their Eyebrow Vendetta

 It was common for women to pluck all or most of their eyebrow hairs in the middle ages, and they didn’t bother to draw or fill in new ones.
 There are many theories about why this trend started, but the real question is why it lasted so long.
-Some people believe that the distinct lack of eyebrows drew attention to other physical features, but it seems like there would have been better ways to do that.
-It’s clear that the beauty industry knows better than to bring back this look.
+Some people believe that the distinct lack of eyebrows drew attention to other physical features, hmmm we love to see the ingenuity!

 The Takeaway: The Eyebrow Trends You Can Learn From

 Historically speaking, eyebrows went through a lot, but there aren’t lows without highs.
 There are fantastic eyebrow trends from the past inspiring beautiful brows and eyes every day.
-The dark kohl used by Ancient Egyptians crafted seriously striking looks around the eyes underneath thick, bold brows.
-If you want to imitate this look, then a liquid eyeliner pen can help you imitate the dark lines around the eyes.
+The dark kohl used by Ancient Egyptians used as protection from the sun, crafted seriously striking looks around the eyes underneath thick, bold brows.
+Inspired?
+Then a liquid eyeliner pen helps you achieve some great black liner looks.
 And long after the Egyptians sculpted their brows, Audrey Hepburn, Lauren Bacall, and Brooke Shields brought us the marked styles that simply enriched their natural brows with a little definition.

-Some eyebrow trends are better left in the middle ages, but you can learn from those brow mishaps to uncover how you can achieve beautiful brow and eye definition.
+Should some of these eyebrow trends be left in the middle ages?
+We'll let you personally decide that one, but you can learn from those brow trends to uncover how you can achieve beautiful brow and eye definition.
 It’s never too late to invest in the features that make you stand out in a crowd, whether that requires new eyebrow makeup or a heated eyelash curler.
 If you haven’t already found the perfect brow and eye essentials that flatter your features, then you may be interested in the custom eyebrow pencil kits offered by brow-focused beauty brands like Chella.
 With the right beauty tools, you can become a brow icon of the future.